haohaodu/Trackstar/README.md

 ## About

 This project was made throughout the Winter term of 2020 at Carleton University in a team of 4.
 Trackstar is a mobile student productivity application that aims to help keep students on track.
-For a live demo check us out! https://www.youtube.com/watch?v=PSPjW4BXQ3Q&feature=youtu.be
-If you want to try it out yourself make sure to clone our repo !
+For a live demo check us out clone our repo above !

 ## Main Technologies Used